Ohad Da

 In some of the GOOD studies I designed, I had a hypothesis A and I found evidence supporting A.

-In some of the GREAT studies I designed, I had a hypothesis A and I found data supporting a new alphabet theory ψ.
+In some of the GREAT studies I designed, I had a hypothesis A and I found data supporting a new theory ψ.

 Research